gogins/csound-webserver-opcodes/README.md

 # Installation

-1. Install [Csound](https://github.com/csound/csound).
-On Linux, this
-   might mean building from source code.
-2. Install the [Risset]([https://github.com/csound-plugins/risset]) package manager for Csound.
+I plan to make these opcodes available from the [Risset](https://github.com/csound-plugins/risset) package manager for Csound.

-3. In the terminal, execute `risset install html5`.
+In the meantime, download the binary archive for your operating system from my GitHub repository at https://github.com/gogins/csound-webserver-opcodes/releases.

+Unpack the archive.
+Add the directory containing the opcodes shared library (for example, on macOS that might be `~/Downloads/csound-webserver-opcodes-1.3.0-Darwin/lib/csound/plugins64-6.0`) to your `OPCODE6DIR64` environment variable.

 # Credits